How to recover data from Drobo

 Hint: If you have any difficulties with the installation of the utility, please refer to the installation manual for UFS Explorer Professional Recovery.

 Open RAID Builder and assemble BeyondRAID from its component partitions.

 Each of the physical drives taken out of Drobo will have a Drobo BeyondRAID partition on it.
-Open RAID Builder by pressing the "New RAID" button in the main menu and add each of these partitions to RAID – for this you may use double-click or the "Add to RAID" context menu option.
-In the configurations sheet choose Drobo BeyondRAID as the RAID level and set up the correct stripe size.
+Open RAID Builder by pressing the "New RAID" button in the main menu and add each of these partitions to RAID – for this, you may use double-click or the "Add to RAID" context menu option.
+In the configuration sheet, choose Drobo BeyondRAID as the RAID level and set up the correct stripe size.
 After that, you can press "Build this RAID" to mount the storage in the list of devices.

 Select the reconstructed BeyondRAID and find the partition containing your data.

 Look through the tree of storages and find the assembled BeyondRAID – it will be marked with a special icon for easier identification.
 Check whether there are any accessible partitions on it.
 If you cannot see any, select the storage and search for valid file systems by their metadata using the corresponding tool from the toolbar.
 Specify the file system type to be detected, or choose several possible options, if you are not sure.

 Scan the found partition to get back deleted or lost files.

 Once the needed partition is found, you can stop the search and select it to review its content.
 To recover deleted or lost files, you will have to run a storage scan.
 Modify the parameters of the process, if required, and click "Start scan".

 Select the necessary items recovered by the program and save them to any safe storage.

 Wait for the software to complete the scanning procedure.
 After that, study the restored file system to find the needed folders and files.
 Click "Define selection", check off all the items you want to be copied and press "Save selection".
 In the opened window, enter any valid destination folder which is not situated on one of the source Drobo drives.